go-uvid/uvid/README.md

    ```

 3. Open dashboard with `YOUR_SERVER_IP/:3000`, or <http://localhost:3000> if you installed locally
+4. Login to dashboard, default user name is `root`, password is `uvid`

-4. That's all. `./uvid.db` is sqlite database stores all your data
+5. That's all. `./uvid.db` is sqlite database stores all your data

 ## Usage